gitter-badger/OptimR/README.md

 ## Initialize the project
 Clone the repository with `git clone git@github.com:Pawamoy/OptimR optimr`, or `git clone https://github.com/Pawamoy/OptimR optimr` if you did not configure your SSH access to GitHub.
+Enter the repository: `cd optimr`.

 First you need to create a virtualenv for the project with `virtualenv -p python3.6 venv`, where you can specify another version of Python, and the path